Sheremetyevo International Airport: Statistics

-Public access
+Ground transport

 Rail

 Aeroexpress, a subsidiary of Russian Railways operates a nonstop line, connecting the airport to Belorussky station in downtown Moscow.
 A one-way journey takes 35 minutes.
 The trains offer adjustable seats, luggage compartments, restrooms, electric outlets.
 Business-class coaches available.

 The service started in November 2004, when express train connection was established from Savyolovsky station to Lobnya station, which is 7 km from the airport, with the remainder of the journey served by bus or taxi.
 On 10 June 2008, a 60,000 m2 rail terminal opened in front of Terminal F, with direct service from Savyolovsky station.
 A shuttle bus service ferried passengers to terminals B and C. From 28 August 2009, the line was extended to Belorussky station with plans to serve all three of Moscow's main airports from a single point of boarding, and service to Savyolovsky station terminated.

 Interterminal underground

-The airport's (APTS) connects the Terminal B and C with the Terminals D, E, F and the Aeroexpress railway station.
+The airport's Automated Passenger Transportation System (APTS) connects the Terminal B and C with the Terminals D, E, F and the Aeroexpress railway station.

 At the 1st floor of the Terminal B there is an entrance to Sheremetyevo 1 — the northern station.
 The entrance to Sheremetyevo 2 — the southern station — is at the passage between the terminals D and E.

 The APTS is a part of the Interterminal underground passage — a dual tunnel transportation system in the airport.
 One of the tunnels is dedicated to the transportation of people and featuring an automated people mover (APM).
 The other tunnel is used for automated baggage transportation.